ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

        @Override
        public void run() {
-           // By rule 1.3, a Subscriber must ensure that all calls on its Subscriber's onSubscribe, onNext, onError, onComplete signaled to a Subscriber must be signaled serially. if (mutex.get()) {
+           // By rule 1.3, a Subscriber must ensure that all calls on its Subscriber's
+           // onSubscribe, onNext, onError, onComplete signaled to a Subscriber must be signaled serially. if (mutex.get()) {
                try {
                    Signal signal = signalsQueue.poll();
-                   logger.debug("signal.poll {}", signal);
-                   if (!cancelled) {
+                   if (!cancelled.get()) {
                        signal.run();
                    }
                } finally {